abhigyanTakt/abhigyanTakt/README.md

 # 🕰️ About Me:
-👋 Hello, fellow traveler.<br>I am a wanderer on the path of code — a student at COER University, walking through the fog of knowledge one sequence at a time.<br>Like the Beyonders who came before, I seek understanding through curiosity, patience, and quiet persistence — turning errors into clues, and confusion into clarity.<br><br>"The fog hides the path, but the traveler walks anyway."<br><br>🎩 Current Sequence<br><br>🎓 Student @ COER University<br>💡 Passionate about development and turning new ideas into reality<br>🌱 Always exploring, always building<br><br>🛠️ Pathway & Tools<br><br>Languages: C++, JavaScript, Python, SQL<br>Database: MongoDB<br>Currently exploring: new libraries, frameworks & development tools
+👋 Hello, fellow traveler.<br>I am a wanderer on the path of code — a student at COER University, walking through the fog of knowledge one sequence at a time.<br>Like the Beyonders who came before, I seek understanding through curiosity, patience, and quiet persistence — turning errors into clues, and confusion into clarity.<br><br>"The fog hides the path, but the traveler walks anyway."<br><br>🎩 Current Sequence<br><br>🎓 Student @ COER University<br>💡 Passionate about development and turning new ideas into reality<br>🌱 Always exploring, always building<br><br>🛠️ Pathway & Tools<br><br>Languages: C++, JavaScript, Python, SQL<br>Database: MongoDB<br>Currently exploring: new libraries, frameworks & development tools<br>

+Most of the project is private, cause based on my thinking those are not normal project they may be common but the approach and features are worth a shot to develop or pitch the idea

 ## 🌐 Socials: